 - Your App Store is not available to the general public.
 Users will be asked to enter their credentials to access the list of Apps.

-- Users can login using their Applivery Account and/or the Single Sign On of your organization (if available)
+- Users can login using their Applivery Account and/or the Single Sign On of your Workspace (if available)

 - Private App Stores homepage might be indexed by search engines like Google or Bing